TacoBadger/nonprofits-project-7/README.md

 ## Ask
 Since I made my own mini dataset - the questions could potentially be a bit skewed towards my own interest.
+Naturally the data would be less messy and there could also be selection bias with the gap between the sample and the entire target group.

 With that in mind I have 3 questions.

-1. I am curios whether the donation have been increaseing since 2018 and possibly why?
+1. I am curious whether the donation have been increaseing since 2018 and possibly why?
 2. I am intriqued by who the top 9 donors are and whether we can see any patterns between them?
 3. I am wondering whether we get more one-off donations or regular donations and what we can do to increase the regular donations?